360 Capital Group Continues Stock Buy-Back

 360 Capital Group Limited (AU:TGP) has released an update.

-360 Capital Group has announced an update on its ongoing stock buy-back program, with a total of 25,262 securities purchased on the previous day.
-This brings the aggregate number of securities bought back to 10,484,982.
-The buy-back involves fully paid ordinary/stapled securities, as part of the company’s strategy to manage capital effectively.
+360 Capital Group has announced an update to their on-market stock buy-back program, having repurchased a total of 15,737 stapled securities on the previous day, adding to the 10,510,244 securities bought back previously.
+The move is part of the company’s ongoing strategy to manage its capital effectively.

 For further insights into AU:TGP stock, check out TipRanks’ Stock Analysis page.